Moiramora Doul

-Moiramora Doul or Moiramora Than is a historical site in India located at Khamtighat in Mancotta Mouza of Dibrugarh district.
-Presently, only the ruins of the Moiramora Doul or Than have been discovered.
-Now, Moiramora Satra is situated at the site of the ruins.
-The Moiramora Ruins are situated on the bank of the Dihing at Khamtighat.
-The site features stone sculptures of various postures and attitudes dating back to the early and late medieval period, characterized by native ethnic texture.
+Moiramora Doul or Moiramora Than is a historical site in India located at Khamtighat in the Dibrugarh district of Mancotta Mouza.
+It was constructed during the rule of Chutia kings.
+At present, only the ruins of the Moiramora Doul or Than remain, with the Moiramora Satra now standing at the site.
+The ruins are located on the banks of the Dihing River at Khamtighat.
+The site preserves a remarkable collection of stone sculptures depicting a variety of postures and expressions, dating from the early to late medieval period.
 The Archaeological Department of the Government of Assam has recognized the Moiramora Doul as a State Protected Monument.